bukun/TorCMS/README.rst

 -------------------------------------------------

-Flexible, extensible web CMS framework built on Tornado and Peewee, compatible with Python 3.4+.
+Flexible, extensible web CMS framework built on Tornado and Peewee, compatible with Python 3.4 and abover.
 Using PostgreSQL with JSON extension as the database.

 pypi: The kernel of this CMS has been submit to pypi.